R-Suresh/CNN-Basics/README.md

 Uses models pretrained on the image net task as is

 To run
+* Run the ```keras pretrained image classification.ipynb``` file

+3. Keras Transfer learning
+Use VGG model prerained on the imagenet task and transfer its learning to the task at hand Dataset can be found here.

+To run
-* Run the ipynb file
+* Run the ```Image Classification.ipynb``` file